Garech Browne: Death

 Browne died in London, on 10 March 2018, aged 78.

 In his will and testament, he bequeathed to the city of Galway the granite remains of a medieval "bow gate."
 The location of this gate, which had otherwise gone unmentioned by Browne, remained a mystery for over a year following his death.
 It was discovered on the grounds of the Luggala estate in 2019.
 According to a Galway historian, the gate may have formed part of the city's defences in the 17th century, and was later removed from the city by Browne's direct ancestor and nobleman of Galway, Lord Oranmore and Browne, when it was probably taken to the Browne family home at Castle MacGarrett, just outside Claremorris in County Mayo.
 Their mid-1600s ancestor Geoffrey Browne (MP) (d.
 1668) may well have bought the gateway from the city.
 The gate was one of a number of items left to the Irish State by Browne; another item was his collection of carriages.

 In 2022 his library of 20,000 books and manuscripts was placed by his family on a long-term loan to the OPW at Farmleigh.

 Portraits

 Portraits of Garech and photos of Luggala were published by Vanity Fair in January 2008.

 A portrait of Browne as a boy, painted at Luggala by Lucian Freud, was sold in March 2019 for €6.7m.

+Garech Browne and the Luggala Estate feature in the 1991 film I Dreamt I Woke Up by John Boorman (online).